 8. Monitor computed tomography scan.

-A CT scan is the initial diagnostic test performed for patients with stroke that is executed immediately once the patient presents to the emergency department.
+A CT scan is the initial diagnostic test performed for clients with a stroke that is executed immediately once the client presents to the emergency department.
 CT scan is used to determine if the event is ischemic or hemorrhagic as the type of stroke will guide therapy.
 A computed tomography angiography (CTA) may also be performed to detect intracranial occlusions and the extent of occlusion in the arterial tree (Menon & Demchuk, 2011).
+The expedient acquisition is of utmost importance in acute stroke imaging because of the narrow window of time available for definitive ischemic stroke treatment with pharmacologic agents and mechanical devices (Jauch & Lutsep, 2022).

-9. Evaluate pupils, noting size, shape, equality, light reactivity.
+9. Evaluate pupils, noting size, shape, equality, and light reactivity.

-10. Document changes in vision: reports of blurred vision, alterations in the visual field, depth perception.
+10. Document changes in vision: reports of blurred vision, alterations in the visual field, and depth perception.

 Visual disturbances may occur if the aneurysm is adjacent to the oculomotor nerve.
 Specific visual alterations reflect an area of the brain involved.
-Initiate measures to promote safety.
+Many clients report vision difficulties, including poor visual memory, a decrease in balance, decreased depth perception, and reading problems.
+Spatial inattention can result in not paying attention to the side of the body affected by stroke (American Stroke Association, 2018).

-11. Assess higher functions, including speech, if the patient is alert.
+11. Assess higher functions, including speech, if the client is alert.

-12. Assess for nuchal rigidity, twitching, increased restlessness, irritability, the onset of seizure activity.
+12. Assess for nuchal rigidity, twitching, increased restlessness, irritability, and the onset of seizure activity.

 Nursing Interventions and Rationales